ansible-collections/amazon.aws/docs/amazon.aws.s3_object_module.rst

 Synopsis
 --------
-- This module allows the user to manage S3 buckets and the objects within them.
-Includes support for creating and deleting both objects and buckets, retrieving objects as files or strings, generating download links and copy of an object that is already stored in Amazon S3.
+- This module allows the user to manage the objects and directories within S3 buckets.
+Includes support for creating and deleting objects and directories, retrieving objects as files or strings, generating download links and copying objects that are already stored in Amazon S3.
+- Support for creating or deleting S3 buckets with this module has been deprecated and will be removed in release 6.0.0.
+- S3 buckets can be created or deleted using the :ref:`amazon.aws.s3_bucket <amazon.aws.s3_bucket_module>` module.